Beauty & the Briefcase: Plot

 While Lane is off to pick up mock-ups of the visuals at the printer, Tom, on returning to the office, accidentally finds Lane's article.
-When she returns, he angrily confronts her (and Seth) about her deception.
-Seth is totally confused.
+When she returns, he angrily confronts her about her deception.
 She leaves, thinking she is fired.
-Out that night, commiserating with Joanne, Lane discovers that Liam is a total fraud and he has lied about everything.
-In reality, he is a waiter at a restaurant.
-Lane realizes all her lying has caused her bad karma.
+That night, while commiserating with Joanne, Lane discovers that Liam is a fraud and lied about his past as a world traveler.
+In reality, he works as a waiter at a restaurant.